encoway/yarn-scripts-cache/README.md

 **Consider environment variable changes**

-This will consider changes in the values of any environment variables starting with `REACT_APP` (for example when using create-react-app):
+This will consider changes in the values of any environment variables starting with `VITE` (for example when using create-react-app):
 ```
 {
   "scriptsToCache": [